yagilm/pingdom2stats/README.md

 # How to use
 A database is needed with the appropriate rights.
+Note: if you are using postgres, change `--mysqlurl` with `--pgurl`
 - On first run, the user must create the table.
 They can do that manually or by running:
 `pingdom2mysql --inittable --mysqlurl="username:password@(address)/dbname"`
 in order to create the table (and check the DB connection)